-In the state of Louisiana, workers compensation covers injuries that are a result of an on-the-job accident, and covers occupational disease related to the employment.
+In the state of Louisiana, workers compensation covers injuries that are a result of an on-the-job accident, and covers occupational disease related to employment.

 Louisiana workers compensation covers some mental and emotional injuries, but only when these mental and emotional injuries are connected to a serious accident or traumatic event that happened at work.